 How to set up a solid plot twist

 In order for a twist to be meaningful and effective, there must be ample setup that occurs in the pages prior.
 My rule is that the biggest twists should receive the most setup, so major twists occurring in the climax should have their groundwork laid during the middle of the plot if not before.
 There are two major elements involved in this kind of setup, foreshadowing and direct clues, both of which should be presented with elements of misdirection, so that the twist isn’t too obvious before the big reveal.
-Well-crafted plot twists should he hard to see coming, but still make perfect sense when the novel is read a second time.
+Well-crafted plot twists should be hard to see coming, but still make perfect sense when they occur as well as when the novel is read a second time.

-In no particular order, here are a number of things to keep in mind when working out your twists:
+In no particular order, here are some things to keep in mind when working out your twists:

 - Only include plots twits with a clear purpose, with an eye for the reader’s reaction.
 Always try and view things from the reader’s perspective (what do they know, what have they been lead to believe?).